 Sometimes a little thrill-seeking adventure in the mountains can turn into a life-threatening experience.
-My family and I were the unfortunate witnesses of this truth on a recent trip to Utah.
+My family and I were the unfortunate witnesses of this truth on a recent trip to Utah and were reminded of the importance of preparedness when it comes to outdoor safety.

 I feared the worst as we rushed to his aid, but he regained consciousness just before we reached him.
 My brother-in-law, who happens to have EMT training and also happened to have a first aid kit in his backpack, quickly assessed the situation.
 He donned a pair of gloves and applied QuickClot gauze to the profusely bleeding gash on his forehead, then looked for signs of fractures and internal injuries.
 We did our best to keep him calm and comfortable while waiting for the ambulance, which arrived about twenty minutes later.